What is zero-day?

-Zero-day is a relatively new term that refers to a hacker attempting to exploit a newly found vulnerability in software immediately, meaning that the software vendor has had "zero days" to respond to the threat and update the vulnerability.
+Zero-day is a relatively new term that refers to a hacker attempting to exploit a newly found vulnerability in software before software vendors have had a chance to respond, meaning that the software vendor has had “zero days” to address the threat and update the vulnerability.
 Read on for an in-depth look at how Zero-day can be an avenue for hackers to attack systems.

 A Zero-day attack occurs when the developer of a system has had zero days to fix a bug before cybercriminals have exploited it.
 It can also be referred to as 0-day.